JamesWoolfenden/gcp-container-cloudbuild/README.md

 # how to build a container in cloud build

-Set-up you repository and set your project to use a trigger(in cloud build):
+Set-up your repository, and then set-up your project to use a trigger (in cloud build).
+Choose the option:

 ```option
 Cloud Build configuration file (yaml or json)
 Specify the path to a Cloud Build configuration file
 ```

-Update cloudbuild.yaml:
+Then update **cloudbuild.yaml**:

 ```yaml
   args: ['build', '--tag=gcr.io/<project>/<container>', '.']